I read the emails at the break, and I know, I know, I'm not taking enough calls.

 When the Republicans are running the show, it's always anti-Republican sediment.

-And uh I wonder, you know, if if if if they're gonna keep fat mothers out of the maternity ward at this hospital over there, what about a fat mother wants an abortion?
+And I wonder, you know, if they're going to keep fat mothers out of the maternity ward at this hospital over there, what about a fat mother who wants an abortion?

 By popular demand, the children of EIB.